Gerrad-O/Bike-Sales-Project/README.md

 # Bike-Sales-Project
 This excel project answered questions, potential stakeholders may want to find regarding to the type of customers who use and rent their bikes.
+Key demgoraphics were investigated to identify how they interacted with the comapanies products.
-1. Established a worksheet and created a backup
+1. Established a worksheet for calcualtaions and formula creation.
+A backup was created to keep the raw data.
-2. The data was cleaned by removing duplicates, standardisation and creating relevant columns to visualise the data
+2. The data was cleaned using standardisation, while calculations were made to make the dashboard more seamless.
-3. Pivot Tables were created to visualise the data and conduct an analysis
+3. I utilised pivot tables, in order to analyse certain aspects of the data and create relevant visualisations.